-CO2-based car taxation favors diesel cars
+CO2-based car taxation favours diesel cars

 According to Stitzing’s research, the green car tax reform had little effect on the sales-weighted CO2 emissions rates, a key statistic to policymakers, given the concurrent introduction of the mandatory EU CO2 emissions standards for manufacturers.
-However, the CO2-based car tax increased local pollution due to its favorable treatment of diesel cars.
-Diesel engines emit less CO2 but more local pollutants than comparable petrol engines and are hence favored by a CO2-based tax.
+However, the CO2-based car tax increased local pollution due to its favourable treatment of diesel cars.
+Diesel engines emit less CO2 but more local pollutants than comparable petrol engines and are hence favoured by a CO2-based tax.

 ‘Israel avoided this problem of a shift towards diesel engines in their own version of the car tax by linking tax rates to a pollution index also accounting for exhaust emissions other than CO2', says Stitzing.

 Large benefits to high-income households but declining government tax revenue

 The car tax reform had nevertheless huge distributional implications.

 ‘Most consumers benefited from the CO2-differentiated car tax because cars on average became more affordable.
 Richer households are more likely to buy a car and are also more likely to buy expensive cars.
 Buyers of an expensive car model were thus the winners of the reform, unless they happened to choose a Hummer', says Stitzing.

 The automobile industry also benefited from the CO2 differentiation of car tax rates.